Refer to documentation of page sections:

 To enable logging to a file, check Enable session logging on level.

-To increase verbosity of the session log select Debug 1 or Debug 2 level.
+To increase a verbosity of the session log, select Debug 1 or Debug 2 level.
 You will probably need these (together with a logging to file), when reporting bugs only.
 To decrease a verbosity of the session log, select Reduced level.
 This feature is available only in the latest beta release.

 Specify local path to log file into Log path box.
 Log file name can contain following patterns:

 !S (session name),